ElianCodes/ElianCodes-frontend/src/content/blog/21-04-05-what-does-tailwindcss-2-1-improve.md

 // tailwind.config.js

 module.exports = {
-  mode: 'jit',
+	mode: "jit",
 	// other TailwindCSS options
-}
+};
 ```

 ## Support for CSS filters, blending modes & isolation utilities

 This is a CSS feature I haven't quite used that much, but it's nice to see TailwindCSS become a very complete and sophisticated CSS framework.

-To read more about those check out [the official TailwindCSS blogpost about v2.1](<https://blog.tailwindcss.com/tailwindcss-2-1#new-filter-and-backdrop-filter-utilities>)
+To read more about those check out [the official TailwindCSS blogpost about v2.1](https://blog.tailwindcss.com/tailwindcss-2-1#new-filter-and-backdrop-filter-utilities)

 ## Upgrading from 2.0.4 to 2.1